Lodek/blog/unit-testing-review.md

 # A review for Unit Testing Principles, Practices and Patterns @2021-08-15
+TLDR: Review and summary of the book "Unit Testing Principles, Practices and Patterns" by Vladimir Khorikov.
+The intent is to summarize what I considered some important take aways from the book.

 Reference:
 ```yaml
 title: Unit Testing Principles, Practices, and Patterns